 There are a few possible causes for this problem.
-It’s possible that this is due to a large number of users trying to download macOS Big Sur at the same time.
+This may be due to a large number of users trying to download macOS Big Sur at the same time.
 If you believe this is the case, try downloading again later at a non-peak period to see if it works.
 You can also check the Apple Server’s live status to verify sure everything is working properly on Apple’s end.

 A section titled “macOS Software Update” should be included.
-There’s no problem if it has a green dot, but other colors indicate that Apple is having trouble providing the update.
+There’s no problem if it has a green dot, but other colours indicate that Apple is having trouble providing the update.

 As you can see from the screenshot above, there were problems with the software upgrade at the time of writing, but they have since been fixed.